STAY IN THE HIMALAYAN MOUNTAINS FOR HEALTH, PEACE, AND YOGA

 Contrary to Huber's account, moreover, common law consistently excused telephone companies from any general obligation to carry their competitors' traffic.
 To the extent that copyright represents a response to market failure, it perhaps infringes on common law rights for good reason.
 But infringe it does.
 I thus propose that copyright retreat where common law rights suffice to encourage creative expression.

+We Do This At Common Law But That In Equity - Andrew Burrows, St Hugh's College Oxford.
 This article argues that lawyers are not doing enough to eradicate the needless differences in terminology used, and the substantive inconsistencies, between common law and equity.
-In developing this argument, three categories within English private law are recognized.
-First, where common law and equity co-exist coherently, and where the historical labels of common law and equity remain useful terminology.
-Second, where common law and equity co-exist coherently but there is nothing to be gained by adherence to those labels which could, and should, be excised at a stroke.
-And third, where common law and equity do not co-exist coherently and a change in the law, albeit often only a small change, is needed to produce a principled product.
+Where common law and equity co-exist coherently, and where the historical labels of common law and equity remain useful terminology.
+Where common law and equity co-exist coherently but there is nothing to be gained by adherence to those labels which could, and should, be excised at a stroke.
+Where common law and equity do not co-exist coherently and a change in the law, albeit often only a small change, is needed to produce a principled product.

-and Common Law Evolution
+Information, Litigation, and Common Law Evolution

+Keith N. Hylton, Boston University.
 It is common in the legal academy to describe judicial decision trends leading to new common law rules as resulting from conscious judicial effort.
 Evolutionary models of litigation, in contrast, treat common law as resulting from pressure applied by litigants.
 Although the model does not suggest an unambiguous trend toward efficient legal rules, it does show how private information from litigants becomes embodied in common law, an important part of the theory of efficient legal rules.

 Common Law, Equity, and American Public Administration

-Richard T. Green, University of Utah
+Richard T. Green, University of Utah.